Minimizing I/O Bottlnecks to Achieve Scalable and High-Throughput Systems

-DINOMO: an elastic, scalable, high-performance key-value store for DPM
+DINOMO: an elastic, scalable, high-performance kv-store for Disaggregated PM

 Paper Slides Talk Citation